theCompanyDream/id-trials/README.md

-# User Administration
+# Id Trials

 Welcome to the User Test repository!
 This repository is a comprehensive setup for a project utilizing Go 1.22, Angular 16, and Docker.
 It's designed to provide a streamlined development environment with all the necessary configurations in place.

 ## Technologies

 - **Go 1.24**: A popular programming language designed for simplicity and efficiency.
-- **Angular 16**: A platform for building mobile and desktop web applications using TypeScript/JavaScript.
+- **React 19**: A platform for building mobile and desktop web applications using JavaScript.
 - **Docker**: A set of platform-as-a-service products that use OS-level virtualization to deliver software in packages called containers.
 - **Makefile**: used to run basic site dev functionality
 - **Nginx**: used to host angular and the go server